germandimitrov/vinyl-store/README.md

 ## General Usage:

 Users can login and browse other users vinyl record collection.
-They view can view the other users contact information in order to contact them and buy a record.
+They can view the other users contact information in order to contact them and buy a record.
 They can also rate other users.
 Logged users can create/update/delete their records for sale.
 They can update their profile information.